Blue Hole Ocoee

 If you park across the bridge in the picnic area, you can walk up the trail to the suspension bridge, cross over the river, and then walk down the ramp to your right to Blue Hole.

-The usual daily parking fee of $3 still applies.
-You can now purchase a daily pass or a 12-month Cherokee National Forest pass ($30) online here.
+The usual daily parking fee of $3 still applies and now includes the upper, closer lot.
+You can also purchase a daily pass or a 12-month Cherokee National Forest pass ($30) online here.

 Feel free to contact me!
 Here's a direct link to my FaceBook profile